Lukas Dhont

-Lukas Dhont (/nl/; born 11 June 1991) is a Belgian film director and screenwriter.
-His debut feature film, Girl, premiered at the 2018 Cannes Film Festival, where it won the Caméra d'Or and the Queer Palm awards.
-He was featured in Forbes 30 Under 30 Europe list in 2019.
-His second feature film, Close, premiered at the 2022 Cannes Film Festival, where he shared the Grand Prix with Claire Denis' Stars At Noon.
-In 2023, Close was nominated for the Academy Award for Best International Feature Film representing Belgium.
+Lukas Dhont (/nl/; born 11 June 1991) is a Belgian filmmaker.
+His films usually explore queer experiences in Belgian society.
+His debut feature film Girl (2018) won the Caméra d'Or and the Queer Palm at 71st Cannes Film Festival.

+His second feature film Close (2022) won the Grand Prix at the 75th Cannes Film Festival, and was nominated for the Academy Award for Best International Feature Film representing Belgium.

 Early life

 Dhont was born in Ghent, Belgium.
 He attended a Catholic high school.
 As a teenager, Dhont worked as a costume design assistant on film and television sets.

 His mother is a fashion teacher at an art school.
 He has a younger brother, Michiel, who is two years younger and works as a producer.
-Dhont and Michiel both identify as gay.
+Lukas and Michiel both identify as gay.

 Career

-He made his feature-length debut in 2018 with Girl, a drama film inspired by the story of Nora Monsecour which focuses on a trans girl pursuing a career as a ballerina.
-Girl premiered at the 2018 Cannes Film Festival, where it won the Caméra d'Or award for Best First Feature Film, as well as the Queer Palm.
-It received the André Cavens Award for Best Film given by the Belgian Film Critics Association and was selected as the Belgian entry for the Best Foreign Language Film at the 91st Academy Awards.
+Dhont made his feature-length debut in 2018 with Girl, a coming-of-age drama film centered on a trans girl pursuing a career as a ballerina.
+Girl was inspired by the story of Nora Monsecour, whom Dhont met when he was 18.
+The film premiered at the 2018 Cannes Film Festival, where it won the Caméra d'Or award for best first feature film, as well as the Queer Palm.
+It was nominated for the Golden Globe Award for Best Non-English Language Film.
+It received the André Cavens Award presented by the Belgian Film Critics Association and was selected as the Belgian entry for Best Foreign Language Film at the 91st Academy Awards.
 It received nine nominations at the 9th Magritte Awards and won four, including Best Flemish Film and Best Screenplay for Dhont.

 In 2019, Dhont was featured in Forbes 30 Under 30 Europe list.

-Dhont's second feature, Close, starring Émilie Dequenne and Léa Drucker, premiered in competition at the 2022 Cannes Film Festival, where he shared the Grand Prix with Claire Denis' Stars At Noon.
-It also won the Sydney Film Prize at the 69th Sydney Film Festival in June 2022.
+Dhont's follow-up feature, Close, premiered in competition at the 2022 Cannes Film Festival, where it shared the Grand Prix with Claire Denis' Stars At Noon.
+It also won the Sydney Film Prize at the 69th Sydney Film Festival.
 The film is based on his own experiences at school, and tells the story of a friendship between two boys in their early teens.
-In 2023, the film was nominated for the Academy Award for Best International Feature Film at the 95th Academy Awards.
+It was named Best International Film of 2022 by the National Board of Review.
+In 2023, the film was nominated for Best International Feature Film at the 95th Academy Awards.